All Episodes

 Be genuine.

-Snerdley just asked me what it is I'm moving and grooving to in here.
+Snurdley just asked me what it is I'm moving and grooving to in here.

-I'm I'm listening to uh Tower of Power.
+I'm listening to Tower of Power.

-It's just a great song.
+Just a great song.

-Fabulous too.
+Fabulous, too.

 Great horn section there.